In the guide

 Wherever a charge applies for delivery or collection arrangements, that charge must be made clear to the consumer, and statements about charges and arrangements must not be misleading.
 For sales made at a distance, there are rules that apply to the cost of outward and return delivery when the consumer cancels the contract, and there are also rules about loss or damage in transit.

 Where a delivery charge applies, you must inform the consumer of this fact as well as stating the amount of the charge.
 You must also provide information about the arrangements for delivery, including the time by which you will deliver the goods.

-For distance contracts and off-premises contracts (contracts agreed away from the trader's business premises - in a consumer's home, for example) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.
+For distance contracts (online, over the telephone, etc) and off-premises contracts (those agreed away from the trader's business premises - in a consumer's home, for example) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.

 When and how must the information be given?